rpp2207-bug-busters-official/boc/README.md

 # Charge and Tarry

 Charge & Tarry is a website that electric vehicle owners can use to find charging stations and explore nearby recreational activities while they are waiting for their vehicles to be charged.
+This website is designed to be mobile friendly for the owners to access its contents easily on the go.

 ## Table of Contents
 * [Features](https://github.com/rpp2207-bug-busters-official/boc/blob/main/README.md#features)